-- shortened accreditation periods - a requirement to adjust class size and/or numbers of faculty, staff, or supervisors - denial of new class matriculation - requirements for additional reporting to document progress in achieving compliance
+- shortened accreditation period. - a requirement to adjust class size and/or numbers of faculty, staff, or supervisors. - denial of new class matriculation. - requirements for additional reporting to document progress in achieving compliance with the Standards.

 Accredited with Contingencies is not a public status.